akka/akka-http/docs/src/main/paradox/client-side/client-https-support.md

 certificate would be presented which was issued for another host name.
 Checking the host name in the certificate against the host name the connection was opened against is therefore vital.

-When you create your @apidoc[HttpsConnectionContext] with @apidoc[] enables hostname verification.
+When you create your @apidoc[HttpsConnectionContext] with @apidoc[ConnectionContext.httpsClient](ConnectionContext) enables hostname verification.
 The following shows an example of disabling hostname verification for a given connection:

 Scala
 :  @@snip [HttpsExamplesSpec.scala](/docs/src/test/scala/docs/http/scaladsl/HttpsExamplesSpec.scala) { #disable-hostname-verification-connection }